benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 # Whole book PDF

 This is an experimental pipeline for building the whole text as a single PDF file using `pandoc`.
-You don't need any of the usual installation do this (no gatsby, node, npm, etc.).
+You don't need any of the usual installation to do this (no gatsby, node, npm, etc.).

 ## Pre-requisites